 Initiatives funded in the 2018-19 budget include:

-- $9.3 million over four years to open 33 alcohol and other drug low medical withdrawal and residential rehabilitation beds in the South West in 2019;
+- $9.3 million over four years to open up to 33 alcohol and other drug low medical withdrawal and residential rehabilitation beds in the South West in 2019;

 - $7.7 million for a new 10 bed step up/step down service in Geraldton; and